MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/nodejs/build-gulp.md

  Observe that the new build pipeline is automatically linked to your repository.

 1. Select the **Triggers** tab in the build pipeline.
 Enable the **Continuous Integration** trigger.
-This will ensure that the build process is automatically triggered every time you commit a change to your repository.
+This will ensure that the build pipeline is automatically triggered every time you commit a change to your repository.

 1. Choose **Save & queue** to kick off your first build.
 On the **Save build pipeline and queue** dialog box, choose **Save & queue**.